Tarai, Nepal: What to pack, what to wear, and when to go [2022]

 April

-April in this region is pretty consistently hot.
+April here is extremely warm.
 Temperatures average in the high 70s F (mid 20s C), with daytime temperatures significantly higher.

 What to wear/what to pack: